xavierpok/tp/docs/DeveloperGuide.md

    2. Test case: Edit the file named `addressbook.json` in the data folder, relative to the path of the jar file such that it does not have a valid JSON format.
 Launch the jar file <br>
       Expected: Shows the GUI with the default start page.
    3. Test case: Edit the file named `addressbook.json` in the data folder, relative to the path of the jar file such that a field does not have a valid input (e.g. name field has special characters).
 Launch the jar file <br>
-      Expected: Shows the GUI with the default start page with the default start page.
+      Expected: Shows the GUI with the default start page.